Voiced dental and alveolar nasals

 The vast majority of languages have either an alveolar or dental nasal.
 There are a few languages that lack either sound but have [m], such as Yoruba, Palauan, and colloquial Samoan (however, these languages all have [ŋ].
 An example of a language without [n] and [ŋ] is Edo).
 There are some languages (e.g. Rotokas) that lack both [m] and [n].

 True dental consonants are relatively uncommon.
 In the Romance, Dravidian, and Australian languages, n is often called "dental" in the literature.
 However, the rearmost contact, which gives a consonant its distinctive sound, is actually alveolar or denti-alveolar.
 The difference between the Romance languages and English is not so much where the tongue contacts the roof of the mouth but the part of the tongue that makes contact.
 In English, it is the tip of the tongue (such sounds are termed apical), but in the Romance languages, it is the flat of the tongue just above the tip (such sounds are called laminal).

-However, there are languages with true apical (or less commonly laminal) dental n.
+However, there are languages with true apical dental n.
 It is found in the Mapuche language of South America, where it is actually interdental.
 A true dental generally occurs allophonically before /θ/ in the languages that have it, as in English tenth.
 Similarly, a denti-alveolar allophone occurs in languages that have denti-alveolar stops, as in Spanish cinta.

 Some languages contrast laminal denti-alveolar and apical alveolar nasals.
 For example, in the Malayalam pronunciation of Nārāyanan, the first n is dental, the second is retroflex, and the third alveolar.

 A postalveolar nasal occurs in a number of Australian Aboriginal languages, including Djeebbana and Jingulu.

 Features

-Features of the voiced alveolar nasal:
+Features of a voiced alveolar nasal: